 Setting Up the Agent Environment

 Set up your LLM provider to run DotNetAgents patterns.
-Choose from Ollama (free, local), OpenAI, Azure OpenAI, or OpenRouter.
+Choose from Azure OpenAI (default), Ollama, GitHub Models, OpenAI, or OpenRouter.

 Prerequisites